Sachin2903/Java_DSA/javaPart1.md

 1. Primitive
    store data of one type , size depend on type of data type , ex:- int float , double , it start with lower case
 2. Non-Primitive
-   store data of maore then one type , size is not fixed ex:- class array , it start with uppercase
+   store data of more then one type , size is not fixed ex:- class array , it start with uppercase

 ### Primitive (Store Single data type value)

 byte byte a=5; -128 to 127 (256)                 1byte
 boolean boolean var=true;                        1byte
 short                                            2byte
 char char c="a";                                 2byte
 int int a=10;                                    4byte
 float float a=10.5;                              4byte
 long                                             8byte
 double                                           8byte

                     1 byte --> 8 bites

 ### Non-Primitive (Can Store Multi data type value)